Annexation - High Level Airport

 Annexation within Alberta is a provincially legislated process where a municipality changes or expands its jurisdictional boundaries.
 In general, the reason that municipalities annex lands is for the purpose of accommodating future population growth, although annexation sometimes occurs to accommodate natural features in the environment, roadways, or infrastructure.

 Financial and Organizational Impacts

-Once the annexation is complete, the Town of High Level will become responsible for the municipal infrastructure within the annexed properties.
+Once the annexation is complete, the Town of High Level will become responsible for the municipal infrastructure and operations within the annexation area.